joshmfrancis/Full-Stack-Hogwarts-Database-Project/README.md

 Requirement Analysis:

 The target audience for this project is employees of the Hogwarts School of Witchcraft and Wizardry.
-We cater to this audience by providing them with complete control over the content and structure of Houses, students, professors, courses, subjects, materials, and House tasks.
+I cater to this audience by providing them with complete control over the content and structure of Houses, students, professors, courses, subjects, materials, and House tasks.
 Our database implementation provides full functionality over the many assets that Hogwarts requires to